*Most of these activities can be modified easily for virtual classes.*

 • Turn the lights off and practice candle gazing (tratak).

-• Play Freeze Float – turn on some spooky music (like Hedwig’s Theme from Harry Potter) and float around the room, just as a ghost would float.
+• Play Freeze Float – Turn on some spooky music (like Hedwig’s Theme from Harry Potter) and float around the room, just as a ghost would float.
 When the music stops, you freeze and try to balance in whatever position you’re in.
 Then the music starts again and you go back to floating.

 • Play The Ghosts All Fly – Everyone stands on a mat in a big circle, the farther away the better.
 The leader takes away her mat and stands in the center.
-She announces a command like, “The ghosts all fly if they like candy corn” or “The ghosts all fly if they eat pumpkin seeds.”
-Then anyone who does the activity the leader described runs to a new mat and holds a yoga pose (can be their choice or one they’ve been instructed to do), but not the one on either side of them.
+She announces a command like, “The ghosts all fly if they like candy corn.” or “The ghosts all fly if they eat pumpkin seeds.”
+Then anyone who does the activity the leader described runs to a new mat and holds a yoga pose (can be their choice or one they’ve been instructed to do), but not the mat on either side of them.
 One person is always left without a mat.
 The person without a mat becomes the leader.
 Get really silly with the commands.